If you would like to schedule office hours with me, please click here: calendly.com/aliciaswords

 Political education strategies of social movements in Latin America and the United States.

-Social movements: workers' rights, economic rights, indigenous rights, environmental justice and human rights.
+Social movements: the right not to be poor, worker rights, economic rights, indigenous rights, environmental justice and human rights.

 Alternative forms of development